-- 1. If Desc is undefined, then return false. - If Desc.[[Getter]] and Desc.[[Setter]] both have the value Unspecified, then return false. - Return true.
+- 2. If IsValidDescriptor(Desc) is false, then return false. - 3.
+If Desc.[[Getter]] and Desc.[[Setter]] both have the value Unspecified, then return false. - 4.
+Return true.

-8.10.2 IsDataDescriptor (Desc)
+8.10.3 IsDataDescriptor (Desc)

-When the internal IsDataDescriptor function is called with property descriptor Desc the following steps
+When the internal IsDataDescriptor function is called with property descriptor Desc the following steps are taken: